 Also known as Happy Valley, this super-casual Dun Huang Plaza spot boasts a deep roster of Chinese and Taiwanese dishes, perfect for a family meal.
 We love the green-onion-pancake-wrapped beef and the house noodle soup packed with scallops and shrimp in a fragrant, light broth.
 There’s also free hot-and-sour and egg drop soup by the counter.

 Feeling nostalgic?
-This energetic, neon-lit hot spot serves up excellent renditions of Chinese-American classics like General Tso’s and orange chicken, beef with broccoli, chow fun, sesame chicken, and fantastically crispy egg rolls.
+This energetic, neon-lit hot spot with two locations (Heights, River Oaks) serves up excellent renditions of Chinese-American classics like General Tso’s and orange chicken, beef with broccoli, chow fun, sesame chicken, and fantastically crispy egg rolls.
 Remember, your takeout box folds into a plate.

 The Chinese barbecue counter inside the now-closed Long Sing Supermarket has resurfaced as a brick-and-mortar lunch business, and it’s a must-visit.
 Get the cha siu special, incredibly juicy barbecue pork with rice and veggies—we like the eggplant and bok choy.
 Dining with a friend?
 Start with the enormous chicken wings.